Links

 Anam Cara (Gaelic for “soul friend”) is located on the ruggedly beautiful Beara peninsula in southwest Ireland.

-The Arvon Foundation hosts weeklong writing workshops in four stunning locations around the UK.
+Arvon Foundation hosts weeklong writing workshops and writing retreats in stunning locations around the UK.